canonical/starlark/doc/safety.md

 ## How to count memory usage

-Starlark provides two methods to account for memory:
+Two methods are provided to account for memory:
  - `thread.AddAllocs`: add the parameter to the used-memory counter.
 If the operation would go over the budget, it returns an error.
  - `thread.CheckAllocs`: returns an error if a call to `AddAllocs` with the same amount would fail.
 It doesn't update the used-memory counter.